rikluost/sionna-PlutoSDR/README.md

 ## Introduction

-The project focuses on integrating the PlutoSDR radio into the Sionna framework.
+This project focuses on integrating the PlutoSDR radio into the Sionna framework.
 The main goal is to enable testing and demonstrations of simulated systems created with Sionna through a genuine over-the-air connection, thereby eliminating the need for a simulated radio channel.
 The implementation leverages PlutoSDR, an affordable Software-Defined Radio (SDR) developed by Analog Devices.

 The jupyter notebook `Sionna_Pluto_SDR.ipynb` provides an end to end example on how to use the functionality, both, with eager mode, and then as integrated Keras layer integrated in a simulated system.